Rabindranath Tagore's birth anniversary: Interesting facts about the Nobel Laureate

-On the 73rd death anniversary of Nobel Laureate Rabindranath Tagore today, here are some interesting and lesser known facts on the life and times of this finest poet.
+On the 156th birth anniversary of Nobel Laureate Rabindranath Tagore today, here are some interesting and lesser known facts on the life and times of this finest poet

 Rabindranath Tagore.
 Pic/AFP